DeepRV: Accelerating Spatiotemporal Inference with Pre-trained Neural Priors: Experiments

 \textbf{Models and architectures.} We used a Transformer-based DeepRV with four layers, embedding dimension $D=128$, four attention heads, kernel-attention bias, and identity embeddings.
 This architecture allows the model to handle arbitrary sets of locations up to a maximum specified at training time.
 Baselines included the full GP and inducing points.

 \textbf{Training setup.} DeepRV was trained with batch size 8 for 2M steps using the AdamW optimizer with learning rate $10^{-4}$, cosine annealing, and gradient clipping ($\|\cdot\|_2 \leq 3$).
 Inducing points were trained with 600k steps.
 GP required no pre-training.
+Additionally, to validate the claim that the transformer DeepRV variant could not learn without ID embeddings we provide ablation results for this model with: (a) only RFF positional embeddings without ID embeddings, and (b) only fixed Sinusoidal positional embeddings without ID embeddings.
+Results for this ablation test are reported in \autoref{tab:multi_location_full}.

 \textbf{Priors.} For both training and inference, we used $\ell \sim \text{Uniform}(1.0,50.0)$ with variance fixed at 1.
 The data were generated with true hyperparameters $\ell = 20.0$, $\beta = 1.0$, $\sigma^2 = 1.0$.
 Inference priors for DeepRV, GP, and Inducing were identical.